nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

    :align: center

 All IT companies advertise with machine learning powered software products nowadays.
-This also means that existing software that has been sold for decades is now suddenly re-branded with the new machine learning buzz words.
+This also means that existing software that has been sold for decades is now re-branded with the new machine learning buzz words.
 Also terms like cognitive, artificial intelligence (AI) powered and data driven are used to sell you old solutions using this new trend.
-You can easily be fooled since massive marketing efforts (time, money, material) have been invested to sell the old buggy solutions as new innovative machine learning powered solutions.
+You can easily be fooled since massive marketing efforts (time, money, material) are invested to sell old buggy solutions as new innovative machine learning powered solutions.
 In reality black box solutions from small or large vendors that seems good to be true for your use case, are almost always based on fads.
 This is why you should be very suspicious when using cloud based machine offerings that offers you instant new business and customers.
-Make sure to do a fast and cheap hands on innovation project first yourself to check if and how your business use case can benefit from machine learning.
-So if the new solution looks to good to be true, be aware.
+Make sure to do a fast and cheap hands on innovation project first.
+Evaluate if and how your business use case can really benefit from machine learning.
+If a new machine learning solution looks to good to be true, be aware.

-To use ML for real business applications you should use and reuse good FOSS tools, frameworks and knowledge available.
-But you should also take the quality aspects (technical and non-technical) that come with a framework choice into account.
+To use machine learning for real business applications you should use and reuse good FOSS tools, frameworks and knowledge available.
+But you should also take the quality aspects, technical and non-technical, that come with a machine learning framework choice into account.

-When using machine learning FOSS solutions you can inspect the working and evaluate all risks involved.
-Or by using FOSS solution you can ask every IT company or consultant with the right skills to audit the application.
-Because in the end: When security, safety or  privacy of your customers is at risk and you are accountable.
+When using machine learning FOSS solutions you can and should inspect the working and evaluate all risks involved.
+By using a FOSS solution you can ask every IT company or consultant with the right skills to audit the application.
+Because in the end: When security, safety or  privacy of your customers is at risk, you are accountable.

 Open data
 ----------

-For Free and Open machine learning you do not only need FOSS software, but also open data sets.
+Free and Open machine learning does not only need FOSS software, but also open data sets.
 Data is one of the most important aspects for making machine learning work.
-Without data and open transparent insights in the various quality aspects of the data machine learning is not open.
+Without data and open transparent insights in the various quality aspects of the data, machine learning is not open.

 Without data machine learning is not possible.
-FOSS Machine learning systems need open Data to function.
+FOSS Machine learning systems need open data to function.
 To function properly the following is needed for FOSS machine learning:

 - Open data.
 Open data is data that can be freely used, re-used and redistributed by anyone.